• Skip to primary navigation

 Water boiling in a pan.

-Once the water starts to boil, add the roasted rava slowly, and whisk using a wire whisk until a smooth, lump-free mixture is formed.
+Once the water starts to boil, add the roasted rava slowly and whisk using a wire whisk until a smooth, lump-free mixture is formed.

-Rava whisked in water.
+Rava being whisked in water.

 Add the cooked dal to the pan and mix well.